grafana/integration-sample-apps/sample-apps/openldap/README.md

-# OpenLDAP Sample App with VM and Kubernetes Support
+# OpenLDAP sample app with VM and Kubernetes Support

-This OpenLDAP Sample App simplifies the deployment of an OpenLDAP server with integrated monitoring through Prometheus and Grafana Loki.
+This OpenLDAP sample app simplifies the deployment of an OpenLDAP server with integrated monitoring through Prometheus and Grafana Loki.
 It now includes support for both traditional VM environments using cloud-init and Make commands, as well as Kubernetes environments.

 ## Enhanced Logging Feature
 The app includes detailed logging for the OpenLDAP server, configured to increase log level and capture logs in a dedicated file (`/var/log/slapd.log`).
 These logs provide valuable insights for performance monitoring and troubleshooting.